 The new requirements for providing crowdfunding services

-Up until now, there has been no unified framework for crowdfunding services in Europe, which meant that every country has established its own set of rules for services not covered by MIFID II.
-This lack of unified rules created obstacles for the provision of cross-border services and as a result, the current market share of EU crowdfunding is negligible in comparison to the uniformly regulated markets like the USA and China.
+Up until now, there has been no unified framework for crowdfunding services in the European Union, which meant that every country has established its own set of rules for services not covered by MIFID II.
+This lack of unified rules created obstacles for the provision of cross-border services and as a result, the current market share of European crowdfunding is negligible in comparison to the uniformly regulated markets like the USA and China.

-Moreover, the existing regulations created active obstacles for growth, as any issuance of securities over 2.5 mil euros were subject to prospectus obligations.
+Moreover, the existing regulations created active obstacles for growth, as any issuance of securities over 1mil euro calculated over a period of 12 months (in certain member states the threshold is increased up to 8 mil euro as an exception from the general rule from the prospectus regulation) were subject to prospectus obligations.

 The new crowdfunding regulation tackles most of that by introducing a clear set of rules for all crowdfunding service providers in Europe.
 It clarifies the meaning of the term crowdfunding, which is now defined as “the matching of business funding interests of investors and project owners through the use of a crowdfunding platform” and which consists of either the facilitation of granting of loans or the placing of transferable securities.

 As a result of the new regulation, such crowdfunding service can be provided only by service providers who obtain a license.
 The licenses will be issued by the relevant supervision authorities of the country, where the service provider is established (in Estonia it will be done by the Financial Supervision Authority).

 The list of documents required with the application for licensing will include but is not limited to: description of operational risks, description of service provider’s systems, resources, and procedures, a description of persons responsible for management and proof of their good reputation, etc.

 Licensed crowdfunding service providers will have to adhere to certain obligations, including disclosing the loan default rates, assessing the abilities of the potential investor, and allowing for a pre-contractual reflection period for the investors.